thebolarin/webhook/README.md

 2. Dead-letter Queue: Allows for tracking of unresolvable failures without blocking the entire queue, improving robustness.
 3. Threading for Concurrency: Using multiple worker threads improves processing speed for high-volume webhook delivery, making the system more scalable.
 4. Redis for Queue Management: Redis serves as the backend for both the main processing queue and the retry queue, enabling fast access and persistence for enqueue and dequeue operations.
-A priority queue (using Redis sorted sets) stores webhooks based on the scheduled retry time.
+For the retry queue, a priority queue (using Redis sorted sets) is used, which stores webhooks based on the scheduled retry time.
 This allows the retry processor to efficiently fetch only the webhooks ready to be retried, optimizing delay handling.
 8. Failure Thresholds: Endpoints are given up to 5 retry attempts before being marked as permanently failed.
 After reaching the threshold, any further webhooks for that endpoint are redirected to a dead-letter queue, maintaining endpoint stability without continuous retries.
 5. Database for Persistence: MySQL stores the persistent record of webhooks, their status, and retry attempts, ensuring durability across service restarts.
 6. Separation of Concerns: The solution is split into two main classes: WebhookProcessorService for processing logic and WebhookService for queue management.
 This approach isolates concerns for easier maintenance and testing.